 STEM Read –-Lesson plans, podcasts and resources connecting STEM with English/Language Arts.
 This site is very “school” oriented but has great activities that can be used in an after school setting.

 STEM Pathways — 4-H has great resources for exploring careers and facets in STEM

 STEM Learning — curriculum resources from the UK to support teaching and learning

 ITEEA Open Access Resources for Teachers — free resources from the International Technology Educators Association (Elementary, Middle, High)

 Math Resources for Educators

 Math Activities Linked to Math Standards—let your out-of-school time program help your girls in classroom math.

 National Council of Teachers of Mathematics — multiple avenues to encourage math exploration

 MIT Blossoms — math resources from the masters

-Math Counts — build confidence and improve attitudes
+Math Counts — competitions for middle schoolers to build confidence and improve attitudes

 Project Euler — challenges and problem sets for the adventurous